 For each letter of the week, we added a page to our ABC book, phonics book, and transportation book.
 For the letter W, we added a wagon to our transportation book.
 The girls even added some watermelons for the wagon to haul.
 This cute preschool craft idea came from the Crystal and Co. blog.

 The girls fell in love with these Q-Tip painting printables (also from 1+1+1=1).
 I’m not sure what they love most.
 Using the Q-tip as a paintbrush or that they got to use real paint, since we were out of washable paint.
-I hope you visit Carisa’s blog to download these printables and check out all the wonderful things she has to offer on her blog.

 Do you use a preschool curriculum?
 What is your favorite activity for preschool?